QZQTechMonster/Ludum-Dare-41-Double-Fly/README.md

 # Ludum-Dare-41-Double-Fly

+This game is made by:
+ - Samuel Qian (Programmer)
+ - Junjie Gao (Artist)

-The game made by my friend JunjieGao and I for Ludum Dare 41.
+This game is made for [Ludum Dare 41](http://ldjam.com/events/ludum-dare/41).

+And we will release a demo before 2018/04/23.